urbanslug/junctions/README.md

 make static
 ```

 When compiled with MSA support junctions is able to internally convert MSA
-files in RC-MSA format to ED-Strings however this is only supported on newer
+files in RC-MSA format to ED strings however this is only supported on newer
 x86 processors.

 To compile a dynamically linked binary